FEI38750/MTD/README.md

 # MTD: Meta-Transcriptome Detector
 MTD is a software has two pipelines to detect and quantify microbiomes by analyzing bulk RNA-seq data and single-cell RNA-seq data, respectively.
+It supports a broad spectrum of the microbiome species and vectors, including viruses, bacteria, protozoa, fungi, plasmids, and vectors.
 MTD is executed in Bash in GNU/Linux system.
 Users can easily install and run MTD using only one command and without requiring root privileges.
 The outputs (graphs, tables, count matrixes, etc.) are automatically generated and stored in the designated directory/folder defined by the user.
 # Requirements
 * 160 Gb RAM
 * 550 Gb storage space